 Read on to learn more about the research and the implications it may have on the treatment and prevention of type 2 diabetes.

 Historically, doctors have seen type 2 diabetes as a different type of disease than type 1 diabetes, despite their similar names.

-Type 1 vs. type 2
+Type 1 diabetes

 In people with type 1 diabetes, the immune system mistakenly attacks the healthy tissues of the body and destroys the insulin-producing cells of the pancreas.
 The damage from these attacks prevents the pancreas from supplying insulin to the body.